gruel/AphorismToTEI/README.md

 ## AphorismToTEI

-A Python module contained in CommentaryToEpidoc.py to convert text files to EpiDoc compatible XML.
+A Python module which provide a conversion  from aphorisms annotated text files to TEI compatible XML.

-See the documentation in CommentaryToEpidoc.py and read the ``doos`` folder for more information.
+The ``docs`` folder contains more informations for usage and development.

-* Example input files can be found in the Example/TextFiles folder
+* Example input files can be found in the Example folder
-* the convenience script: driver.py was used to run the module on these files to produce the corresponding output in the XML folder, xml_template.txt is also required.
+* the convenience script: main.py was used to run the module on these files to produce the corresponding output in the XML folder, xml_template.txt is optional.

-* test_CommentaryToEpidoc.py contains some testing function.
-  The input and reference output for tests are in folder test_files
+* The input and reference output for the unittests tests are in folder test_files

 ## Installation